184.108.40.206 Qualification for DSP - 15 hour rule

 Qualification for people whose start date on DSP was prior to 11 May 2005 is covered separately in 220.127.116.11.

 Application of the DSP qualification criteria at review is covered in 6.2.5.03.

 From 1 July 2012 DSP recipients may continue to receive DSP if they obtain paid work of at least 15 and less than 30 hours a week notwithstanding that to qualify for DSP at claim they must be assessed as having a work capacity of less than 15 hours a week.

 Act reference: SSAct section 96 Continuation of DSP

-The impairment criterion which requires that to qualify for DSP a person must have a physical, intellectual or psychiatric impairment that attracts an impairment rating of at least 20 points under the Impairment Tables (1.1.I.10) has not changed in this period.
+The impairment criterion requiring a person to have a physical, intellectual or psychiatric impairment that attracts an impairment rating of at least 20 points under the Impairment Tables (1.1.I.10), has not changed in this period.

 DSP recipients whose start date on DSP is between 11 May 2005 and 30 June 2006 (transitional recipients) were originally granted DSP under the 30 hour work capacity rule.
 However, at review, these recipients have their CITW assessed against the CITW criteria and definitions in force from 1 July 2006 that is, they must, among other things, be unable to work for 15 hours or more per week and be unable to be retrained for such work in the next 2 years.
 This is referred to as 15 hour work capacity rule.

 Note: In practice it is unlikely that decision makers would now encounter any cases of transitional recipients that have not already been reviewed.

 From 1 July 2006, all DSP claimants and recipients who made, or are taken to have been made, a claim for DSP on or after that date have been, and are being, assessed against the 15 hour work capacity rule.